ogerardin/back2back/README.md

 Starting the daemon
 -------------------
 The daemon consists of a standalone executable jar named back2back-bundle-standalone.jar.
-If Java is is correctly configured on your system, you could start the daemon by double-clicking on the jar file's icon in the file explorer, but it is not the recommended way because it doesn't have a proper GUI and you will not get feedback.
+DO NOT double-click on the jar file's icon : the daemon might start but you will miss important information printed to the console.

 To check that it starts correctly, open a command prompt, cd into the directory where the jar file resides, and type: